 the available L S D B A is reduced by the appropriate percentage which is:

-100 per cent of the LTA used in respect of S I H L S paid under age 75 and relevant lump sum death benefits
+100 per cent of the LTA used in respect of S I H L S paid under age 75

+100 per cent of lump sum death benefits if the individual was under age 75 at the time of their death, and the benefit was paid to a person (rather than the personal representatives) within the two-year period

 otherwise, 25 per cent of the L T A previously used.

-If a member has taken less than 25 per cent of their L T A as tax-free lump sums previously, they may wish to apply for a transitional tax-free amount certificate.
+If a member has taken less than 25 per cent of their used L T A as tax-free lump sums previously, they or their personal representatives may wish to apply for a transitional tax-free amount certificate.
 The certificate will set out the total of the relevant sums the member was entitled to before 6 April 2024.
 See Transitional tax-free amount certificates for more information.

 Pre-commencement pensions in payment before 6 April 2006